baggepinnen/Hyperopt.jl/README.md

 ![window](bluenoise.png)

 If the number of iterations is very large, the optimization problem might take long time to run in comparison to the runtime of a single experiment and random sampling will end up more effective.

+# Parallel execution
+The macro `@phyperopt` works in the same way as `@hyperopt` but distributes all computation on available workers.
+The usual caveats apply, code must be loaded on all workers etc.